 He is also the founder of LeverPoint Advisory, which consults in the areas of commercialization management, go-to-market strategy, High-Tech marketing strategy, and customer development.
 Contact: firstname.lastname@example.org

 About the Guests

 Lyubomyr Koval – Co-Founder and CEO of QubStudio.

-Lyubomur founded QubStudio with graphic designer, Victor Fedyuk with the shared vision that digital products and websites could be designed more efficiently without compromise on aesthetics.
-Qub prides itself on design applications which really make a difference.
+Lyubomur founded QubStudio with a graphic designer, Victor Fedyuk with the shared vision that digital products and websites could be designed more efficiently without compromise on aesthetics.
+Qub prides itself on design applications that really make a difference.

 Den Sliusarchuk – Chief of UX at QubStudio